PrimeLocation

 PrimeLocation.com is a UK property portal owned by ZPG Ltd that lists properties in the UK and abroad.
 It was founded in 2001 by a group of 200 UK estate agents.
 It accepts property listings only from estate agents, letting agents and property developers.
 Its main rival is Rightmove.

-Operations
+Overview

 PrimeLocation primarily addresses the upper and middle property markets.
 The website lists properties from over 16,000 estate agent branches, including high-end estate agents such as Knight Frank, Hamptons International and Strutt & Parker.

 Primelocation.com attracts over 5 million visitors a month.
 It also lists overseas properties from over 60 countries.
 In April 2010 there were 2.3 million unique visitors to the site.

 Blog Awards

 In December 2009, Primelocation.com launched a property blog awards to recognise the talent of property bloggers.
 Nominations were accepted in four categories: best blog, best blog post, best newcomer and users' favourite.
 Winners of "the users' favourite" category were determined by a public vote, whereas the remaining three winners were chosen by judges.